Published in the New York Times on March 10, 2013.

 For years, I've been troubled by the problem of understanding the social psychology and economic impact of confidence.
 There hasn't been much research into the emotional factors and the shifts in worldview that drive major turning points.
 The much-quoted consumer sentiment and confidence indexes don't yet seem able to offer insight into what's behind the changes they quantify.
 It also isn't clear which factors of confidence drive the separate parts of the economy.

 Along with colleagues, I have been conducting surveys about aspects of stock market confidence.
 For example, since 1989, with the help of some colleagues at Yale, I have been collecting data on the opinions and ideas of institutional investors and private individuals.
-These data, and indexes constructed from them, can be found on the web site of the Yale School of Management.

 I have called one of these indexes "valuation confidence."
 It is the percentage of respondents who think that the stock market is not overvalued.
 Using the six-month moving average ended in February, it was running at 72 percent for institutional investors and 62 percent for individuals.
 That may sound like a ton of confidence, but it isn't as high as the roughly 80 percent recorded in both categories just before the market peak of 2007.